Meet our team

 Collaborators

-Don is a professor and scholar with over 20 years expertise in the field of human enterprise development.
+Don is a Professor Emeritus and scholar with over 25 years expertise in the field of human enterprise development.
 His goal is to help others learn to thrive despite personal or career crisis or burnout.
 Don has experienced a lot of loss during his life and brings a special awareness to others experiencing grief of all kinds.
-He is a partner in re/MIND LLC, an organization designed to help others find personal meaning, integration, navigation, and development, and is certified as a Three Vital Questions (3VQ) trainer.
+He is a partner in re/MIND LLC, an organization designed to help others find personal meaning, integration, navigation, and development, and co-host of the podcast Peaceful Life Radio with weekly programming for growing people experiencing the second half of their life.
 He is also an adventurer having served a career in the military, traveling to over 50 countries, and being certified as an underwater rescue diver.
 These days his activities are more limited to cycling and hiking.

-He is the Merrick Award winner for teaching excellence and holds two master’s degrees in human Relations and Theology, and a doctorate in Education.
-Don lives in Edmond, OK with his wife Christy, and is the proud father or “Poppy” to 14 others.
+He is the Merrick Award winner for teaching excellence and holds two master’s degrees in Human Relations and Theology, and a doctorate in Education.
+Don lives in Edmond, OK with his wife Christy, and is the proud father or “Poppy” to 6 others.
 He is all about finding peace for himself and others.

 AUGUSTA AND DAVID KANTRA